 - Performance-based certification; and

 - Portable performance-based funding.

-These policy changes will encourage students to take advantage of a wide range of learning opportunities.
-As noted last week, we can also help students take ownership of their own learning by creating knowledge maps (what to learn), playlists (how to learn) and badges (show what you know).
+These policy changes will encourage students to take advantage of a wide range of learning opportunities. we can also help students take ownership of their own learning by creating knowledge maps (what to learn), playlists (how to learn) and badges (show what you know).

-Combining the benefits of anywhere, anytime interest-driven learning with standards-based learning is the design opportunity of our time.
-We can build–and let learners build–pathways that are more engaging, more efficient, and far more flexible that traditional K-2- education.
+Combining the benefits of anywhere, anytime interest-driven learning with standards-based learning is the learning design opportunity of our time.
+We can build–and let learners build–pathways that are more engaging, more efficient, and far more flexible than traditional K-12 education.

 For more see:

 Digital Learning Now, K12, and Connections Education are Getting Smart Advocacy Partners.
 Udemy and Coursera are portfolio companies of Learn Capital where Tom Vander Ark is a partner.